Simon-Martens/go-send/README.md

 A lightweight, self-hostable file sharing service with client-side encryption.
 This is a fork of [timvisee/send](https://gitlab.com/timvisee/send), which itself is a fork of Firefox Send.

+**This is the feature-parity branch, that only reimplements the features of the original send.
+For new features, take a look at the main branch.**

-This fork replaces the original Node.js/Express backend with a Go server, keeping the original frontend in large parts the same as it was (for now).
+This fork replaces the original Node.js/Express backend with a Go server, switches the frontend build system to ESBuild and cuts almost all of the frontend dependencies, including choo, instead relying on a combination of go templates and browser-native web components.
 All encryption and decryption still happens in the browser, and no encryption logic on the frontend was changed at all, except for a few conveniance changes.

-### Why reimplement the backend?
+### Why a reimplementation?

 The original `send` has a lot of dependencies (1980 of them!) for a project that doesn't really do all that much.
-Also, the server still runs on Node 16.
+Also, the server still ran Node 16.
 Needless to say, maintaining and updating this to the newest version of its dependencies is a nearly impossible task; much less for a hobby developer like me, who wants to use this in production.
-Luckily, the server runtime is mostly decoupled from the frontend; it used to be some server SSR and hydration; but the `choo` router that formerly Firefox Send used can be run in the browser alone.
+Luckily, the server runtime as well as the ui handling is mostly decoupled from the frontend encryption and decryption logic; it used to be some server SSR and hydration; but the `choo` router that formerly Firefox Send used can be run in the browser alone.
 Which made the task of implementing a basic go server trivial.

-### So what's the plan?

-The plan is to ultimate replace client side rounting (choo) with server-side routing, ~replace rimraf & webpack with vite~ (Done!) and use go templates as far as possible (started!).
-Through the nature of this project, a lot of browser stuff is and will be still needed.

 ### What is changed?